DS-sakshi/DS-sakshi/README.md

 # 🚀 About Me

-I'm a passionate AI & Data Analytics professional with experience spanning **Business, Analytics, Research, and Intelligent Systems**.
+I'm a passionate about bridging AI, Analytics & Business Strategy with experience spanning **Business, Analytics, Research, and Intelligent Systems**.
 With experience across **Deloitte** and the **UZH Department of Finance**, I enjoy building solutions that combine **Machine Learning, Business Intelligence, and Real-world Impact**.

 Currently based in Switzerland 🇨🇭, I’m deeply interested in: